-CARA Creation Date: 20-Jan-2023 Activity: Biological activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template tissues, live specimens, invertebi tasting food samples grown in th rate organisms, m e school garden) t ory.
-This activity m blogical activities (e.g. studying animal icroorganisms, plant material, fungi or o support curriculum delivery within, ay also involve the use of a range of al equipment and chemicals.
+CARA Creation Date: 30-Jan-2024 Activity: Biological activities Activity Scope: This guideline is provided to support schools in implementing the Managing risks in school curriculum activities procedure The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template This guideline relates to student participation in biological activities (e.g. studying animal tissues, live specimens, invertebrate organisms, microorganisms, plant material, fungi or tasting food samples grown in the school garden) to support curriculum delivery within, and external to, a science laboratory.
+This activity may also involve the use of a range of laboratory equipment e.g. glassware, heating and digital equipment and chemicals.
 Depending on the scope of this activity, other risk assessments may be required when planning.
 Curriculum activities encompassing more than one CARA guideline (e.g. Marine organism activities when conducting fieldwork to investigate microorganisms) must comply with the requirements of all CARA guidelines appropriate to the activity.
 For curriculum activities involving the introduction of agents or conditions that may contaminate food, consult the Food experimentation activity guideline.
 For curriculum activities involving observing and handling animals and animal remains, consult the Animal observation and handling activity guideline.
 For curriculum activities involving observing and handling marine animals and organisms, consult the Marine organism activities activity guideline.
 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Use of scientific equipment to conduct Transect lines, quadrats, soil sampling and other experiments to complete Mandatory prac data collection and student assessment.
+For activities conducted off-site, schools must comply with the School excursions and International school study tours procedure Guidelines: https://education.qld.gov.au/curriculum/stages-of-schooling/CARA/activity-guidelines Activity Description: Use of scientific equipment to collect biotic and abiotic data.
+Conduct Transect lines, quadrats, soil sampling and other experiments to complete Mandatory prac data collection and student assessment in the field and in the classroom.
 The activity will include studying live specimens including marine invertebrate organisms and mangrove species.
 Inherent Risk Level: Low Inherent Risk Level Description: Activities involving low risk equipment and non-hazardous biological material (e.g. pre-prepared microscope slides, pond water, silkworms, foodstuffs).
-Start Date: Friday, 20 January, 2023 End Date: Friday, 08 December, 2023 On School Grounds: No Is parental permission required for this activity?
+Start Date: Monday, 22 January, 2024 End Date: Friday, 13 December, 2024 On School Grounds: No Is parental permission required for this activity?
 Yes